ZygimantasKoncius/chatgpt-mac/README.md

 ```
 And then copy the appropriate `.app` version(can be found in `out` directory) to your `Applications` directory.

+All credit goes to @vincelwt.

+# Original README below

 ⭐ Building in AI?
 My new project is an [open-source toolkit for AI devs](https://github.com/llmonitor/llmonitor), a star would mean the world ⭐